 In this trek, you get a chance to attend the cultural celebrations of the local villagers.
 And, the alluring views of the Annapurna ranges, Ganesh Himal, Lamjung Himal, and Manaslu Himal are not missing attractions of the place.

 The trek starts from Besishahar, Lamjung.
 From there you walk uphill across the rhododendron forests and the pleasant chirpings of the birds.

 It is a remarkable trek in the foothills of the Annapurna range, north of Pokhara.
 This trek is popular for its diverse cultural exhibitions and the existence of many ethnicities.

 The trek got its name after Prince Charles walked through this route in the 1980s.
-During this trek, you will walk past the terraced fields and the lush forests and rhododendron blossoms.
-The stunning views of the Annapurna ranges, Machhapuchhre, and the Langtang ranges accompany you on the overall trek.
+During this trek, you will walk past the terraced fields the lush forests, and rhododendron blossoms.
+The stunning views of the Annapurna ranges, Machhapuchhre, and Langtang ranges accompany you on the overall trek.

 You pass through the valleys and ridges of diverse ethnic groups.
 This is a less crowded trek route.
 You will have enough time to enjoy the complete wilderness along the route.

 4. Panchase trek